rbertolusso/intubate/README.md

-full disclosure of *The Evil Plan* could prove unacceptably counterproductive to the successful fulfillment of *World Domination* by an *Evil Organization* that, we cannot forget, *also pays taxes* and thus is entitled to *some level of protection* to conduct its business in a satisfactory way".
+full disclosure of *The Evil Plan* could prove unacceptably counterproductive to the successful fulfillment of *World Domination* by an *Evil Organization* that, we cannot forget, *also pays taxes* and thus is entitled to *some level of protection* to conduct its business in a *satisfactory way*".

 This solution,
 albeit non perfect, is considered "a fair compromise that protects, to some degree, the